bio-it/LabgeniusWeb/README.md

 # LabgeniusWeb
 Web gui for new labgenius

-	- using Flask framework
+	-using Flask framework
-	- using bootstrap framework
+	-using bootstrap framework